samgodwood/resource-estimator-projects/resource_estimation_playground/README.md

     ```bash
     cargo run --example=example2
     ```
-   Then use `python results/example2.py` to run the python script.
+   Then use `python results/example2/example2.py` to run the python script.

-Note: All examples currently use the Azure pre-defined floquet code and majorana qubits, however this can be changed to use the (also predefined) surface code and superconducting qubits.
+Note: All examples currently use the Azure pre-defined surface code and superconducting qubits.